gleasonw/gallica-getter/README.md

 Install the dependencies:

-Set up the venv in your working directory:
+Set up the venv in the cloned directory:
 ```
 virtualenv venv
 ```